Pessimistic Model-based Offline Reinforcement Learning under Partial Coverage: Pessimistic Model-based Offline RL

-Though we assume the hypothesis class is finite in \pref{thm:version}, when the hypothesis class is infinite, we can generalize the PAC result in \pref{thm:version} such that the rate is characterized by the \emph{critical radius of the hypothesis class} based on its entropy integral \citep{geer2000empirical}.
-Refer to \pref{sec:general} in detail.
+To the best of our knowledge, this is the \emph{first} algorithm that achieves a PAC guarantee for \emph{any MDPs} under the partial coverage assumption $ C^{\dagger}_{\pi^{*}}<\infty$ with only a realizable hypothesis class.
+We emphasize that the inequality in the above \emph{uniformly} holds for \emph{all} policies with probability $1-\delta$ including \emph{history-dependent non-Markovian policies} .
+Note that the ability to compete against non-Markovian policies in offline RL is meaningful when the offline data does not cover the optimal policy $\pi^\star$ (i.e., there could be a high-quality history-dependent policy that is covered by the offline data against which we want to compete).
+In model-free approaches, this type of result generally cannot be obtained.
+Indeed, the model-free approach from \cite{XieTengyang2021BPfO} requires $\Pi$ to be a restricted Markovian policy class, since their bound contains $\text{poly}(\ln(|\Pi|))$ dependence.
+For the detailed discussion, refer to Section~\ref{sec:conversion}. \looseness=-1

+The quantity $C^{\dagger}_{\pi^{*}}$ adaptively captures the discrepancy between the offline data and the state-action occupancy measure under a comparator policy $\pi^{*}$ depending on the model class $\Mcal$.
+For example, $C^{\dagger}_{\pi^{*}}$ can be reduced to a relative condition number in KNRs.
+Besides, it is always upper bounded by the density ratio based concentrability coefficient:

-Prior works that achieve PAC guarantee with only realizable hypothesis class rely on much stronger global coverage \citep[Section 5]{ChenJinglin2019ICiB}.
-Existing pessimistic model-based algorithms and their theoretical results \citep{Yu2020,Kidambi2020,ChangJonathanD2021MCSi} often additionally assume \emph{point-wise} model uncertainty measure is given as a by-product of model fitting while we only assume an empirical risk minimization oracle (i.e., MLE oracle).
+Prior works that achieve PAC guarantees with only realizable model classes rely on much stronger global coverage $\sup_{\pi}C_{\pi,\infty}<\infty$ \citep{ChenJinglin2019ICiB}.
+Even when the comparator policy is the optimal policy $\pi(P^{\star})$, the partial coverage condition $C_{\pi(P^{\star}),\infty}<\infty$ is weaker.
+Existing pessimistic model-based algorithms and their theoretical results \citep{ChangJonathanD2021MCSi} often assume that a \emph{point-wise} model uncertainty measure is given as a by-product of model fitting, which limits the applicability to special linear models such as KNRs/GPs. {\ouredit CPPO-TV} can work for any MDPs with the realizable function class having a valid statistical complexity such that the MLE properly works. \looseness=-1